cstyan/adbDocumentation/README.md

 6. We send OKAY to the device

-Note that the end of whatever string you're sending the device as part of an OPEN message seems to require a `:` between the type of stream we want to open and the rest of the commands string.
+Note that the end of whatever string you're sending the device as part of an OPEN message requires a `:` between the type of stream we want to open and the rest of the commands string.
 As an example, if we wanted to send a `shell ls -al` command, the data payload as part of our OPEN message needs to be `shell:ls -al`.